microsoft/pxt/docs/writing-docs/tutorials/basics.md

 ```
 ````

-## Adding tutorials to the home screen

-To have a tutorial appear on the home screen, you will need to create or use an existing gallery and add a tutorial entry to it.
-See the
-[home screen](/targets/home-screen#galleries) page for information about creating and adding to home screen galleries.

 ## Testing

 If you are writing a third-party tutorial, please see the [User Tutorials](/writing-docs/user-tutorials) documentation for information on how to preview and share your tutorials.